rohitahuja/hcs-bot-template/README.md

 ## How to Use

-To use this project, follow these steps:
+Before we begin, please ensure that you have:

+- Created a Facebook page you can connect your bot to (i.e. My Bot)
+- A Heroku account and the heroku client installed and logged into on your terminal:

+    $ brew install heroku
+    $ heroku login

 ### Seting up your Environment

-Install Django:
+Install Django and virtualenv:

     $ pip install django
+    $ pip install virtualenv

 ### Creating your Project

 Using this template to create a new Django app is easy:

-    $ django-admin.py startproject --template=https://github.com/rohitahuja/hcs-bot-template/archive/master.zip --name=Procfile helloworld
+    $ django-admin.py startproject --template=https://github.com/rohitahuja/hcs-bot-template/archive/master.zip --name=Procfile my_bot

-You can replace ``helloworld`` with your desired project name.
+You can replace ``my_bot`` with your desired project name.

 ### Setting up the Project

 Enter your project folder:

-    $ cd helloworld
+    $ cd my_bot

 Create your virtual environment and activate it: